 Having an executive sponsor who supports (and believes in) your cloud transformation strategy will go a long way in ensuring your success.
 But how do you secure strong executive support?

-Work towards continuous compliance
+Work toward continuous compliance

+Achieving compliance isn’t a one-time project.
 Too many organizations make the mistake of overhauling their security measures in the wake of a cyberattack scare, only to ease off and slip back into a state of complacency months later.

 Create a culture that values continuous learning

-Becoming a truly cloud-native organization requires you to promote cloud literacy throughout your organization –– from top to bottom.
+Becoming a truly cloud-native organization requires you to promote cloud literacy throughout your organization — from top to bottom.
 This also means staying up to date with changes in technology, so you can adapt and implement new technology as customer needs and preferences evolve.

 Maximize Your Cloud Transformation